Innocent Gonese

 Political partyMDC Alliance

-Innocent Gonese is a Zimbabwean politician who is part of the MDC-Alliance party.
-He was elected to parliament in July 2013 to represent Mutare Central.
+Innocent Gonese is a former Movement for Democratic Change (MDC) Chief Whip in Parliament.
+He was elected to Parliament in July 2013 to represent Mutare Central.
 He was reelected in the 2018 elections.

 Background